gvwilson/thirdbit/fiction/fall-behind/index.md

 they were all there,
 ready for their billion-year slumber.

-George stared at the blank page in front of him.
+George stared at the blank page in front of her.
 The next set of satellites was going up in a month.
-There was no way he could get any more stories on board, so what was the point of writing them?
+There was no way she could get any more stories on board, so what was the point of writing them?
-But then he remembered what his brother told him as they played one last hand of poker to the sound of Bowie and Yes.
+But then she remembered what her brother told her as they played one last hand of poker to the sound of Bowie and Yes.
 "The point is that it's not over *yet*," Robbie had said.
 "The point is whatever you do *now*."

-George picked up his pen.
+George picked up her pen.

 *He set the last stone on the double cairn and wiped the sweat from his brow.